robertcedwards/juice-docs/docs/dev/resources/subgraph/queries.md

 Below are some sample queries you can use to gather information from the Juicebox contracts.

-You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql) and enter your endpoint to limit your queries to the exact data desired.
+You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql)—enter your endpoint to limit your queries to the exact data desired.

 ### Get Project Metrics By Owner